Uncovering secrets of the Mariana Trench

 Current theories suggest that most amphipods form isolated populations cannot readily cross abyssal partitions.

-With a few rare exceptions, this is also believed to be the case for dominant fish species sampled from depths below 6,000 metres.
+With a few rare exceptions, this is also believed to be the case for dominant fish species sampled from depths below 6000 m.

-Alan Jamieson, Lead author of the study, marine biologist at Newcastle University
+Alan Jamieson, marine biologist at Newcastle University and lead author of the study.

 One thing our scientists know for certain is that their continued efforts to study seabed geomorphology is crucial to understanding the connectivity between hadal zones.